 Grapes were grown in the 40-year-old vineyards of Betsek and Szent Tamás in Mád.
 Both vineyards are planted with three of the permitted Tokaj grape varieties - 60% Furmint, 30% Harslevelú and 10% Muscat Lunel, although for this wine, only Furmint was used.
 Yields were restricted using short spur pruning which ensured that the vines did not yield more than one kilogram of fruit per vine.
 Soils in this area are volcanic.

 After the warm but rainy summer of 2016, grapes were harvested in September.
 The yields were lower than usual but the quality of the grapes was excellent.

 The grapes were harvested by hand.
 Fermentation took place using natural yeasts in three and four-year-old Hungarian oak barrels of 300-500-litre capactiy.
 After undergoing battonage, or stirring of the lees, for a period of six months it was aged for one year before bottling.

 This, according to winemaker Attila Domokos is one of the most lean and mineral Furmints in the history of Dobogó dry whites.
 It captures Mád, Tokaj and the philosophy of Dobogó excellently all in one.
 It is pale golden in colour and sparkles in the glass.
 The minerality of Tokaj appears undeniably on the nose, embroidered with fresh citrus and hints of orange peel.
 Rich and characterful on the palate.

-Awarded 90 points and Highly Recommended status by Decanter (www.decanter.com) in their August 2019 edition supplement on Croatia (see blue link below).
+The 2016 vintage was awarded 90 points and Highly Recommended status by Decanter (www.decanter.com) in their August 2019 edition supplement on Croatia (see blue link below).

 Awarded 92 points and Highly Recommended status by Decanter in their May 2019 "Spurrier's Fine Winer World" (see blue link below).